maiermic/trajecmp/README.md

 ![draw lightning with magic wand](doc/img/lightning-trajectory.png)

-However, it is very unlikely that the exact same trajectory is drawn and recorded.
+However, it is very unlikely that exactly the same trajectory is drawn and recorded.
 It is more probable that you get something like this as input:

 ![draw lightning with magic wand](doc/img/possible-lightning-trajectory-input.png)